 Figure 1.
 Sensor mounting around motor and suspension components.

 Control of motor vibration is very important since it results in structure-borne motor noise, which can compromise passenger comfort.
 When developing motors to emit low vibration levels, some degree of vibration insulation is needed.
-To understand what can be solved by the vehicle design and what needs to be solved on the motor level, transfer path analysis on mule vehicles during operation was performed.
+To understand what can be solved by the vehicle design and what needs to be solved on the motor level, transfer path analysis on mule vehicles during the operation was performed.

 Elaphe used its mule cars to study the role of vehicle suspension systems and to determine how vibrations from the in-wheel motors are transferred to the vehicle.
-The results are used in further product development as well as in communication with customers, since in several cases the overall experience did not meet the customer expectations.
+The results are used in further product development as well as in communication with customers since in several cases the overall experience did not meet the customer expectations.

-The equipment used was Dewesoft Sirius slices connected to various sensors - accelerometers, microphones, human controlled inputs - and vehicle CAN.
-One Sirius was used for regular NVH measurements, which were performed on more than a dozen of vehicles in house and at clients to evaluate NVH performance.
+The equipment used was Dewesoft Sirius slices connected to various sensors - accelerometers, microphones, human-controlled inputs - and vehicle CAN.
+One Sirius was used for regular NVH measurements, which were performed on more than a dozen vehicles in house and at clients to evaluate NVH performance.
 For extended testing 3 synchronized Sirius slices powered by battery were used on a single mule vehicle, as modifications of the powertrain and suspension tuning had been performed.

 Figure 2.
 Three Sirius units powered by a battery pack.

 Figure 3.
-Synchronized acquisition with several Sirius units; accelerometers, microphones, triggers, CAN and real time math channels.
+Synchronized acquisition with several Sirius units; accelerometers, microphones, triggers, CAN and real-time math channels.

 Measurements of the noise and vibration levels on the in-wheel motors, on the chassis and in the cabin, during on track operation, were recorded.
-The data collected were post processed to reveal the amount and spectra of intrinsic vibration that penetrated the vehicle resulting in cabin noise.
+The data collected were post-processed to reveal the amount and spectra of intrinsic vibration that penetrated the vehicle resulting in cabin noise.

 Elaphe now has a much better understanding of the most problematic frequencies and working points that need to be addressed on the motor level.
 They also discovered issues on vehicles, that need to be addressed in order to improve customer experience.
 The measurements enabled Elaphe to set the guidelines on how to address the NVH issues, they have already resolved many of them and are working on the remaining.

-Elaphe made significant changes to motor control algorithms, and started collaborations with companies specialized in suspension system development.
+Elaphe made significant changes to motor control algorithms and started collaborations with companies specialized in suspension system development.
 The measurements were used to evaluate the progress and Elaphe managed to eliminate practically all powertrain contributions to the cabin noise.

 Figure 4.
 Correlation matrix between vibrations on different vehicle locations/components and cabin noise with respect to noise frequency.